 Your fingers will get messy doing this, but it is easier to spray the tortillas first so when they are rolled up, they are already sprayed on the outside.

-I use this trick a lot.
+I use this trick with a ziploc bag to pipe fillings a lot.
 Even to fill deviled eggs.

 Shrimp and Bean Taquitos